 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek (non-Jew or Gentile).
 Romans 1:16 (KJV) Italics are my words inserted

-The book of Romans talks about the Gentiles being “grafted” into the family of the Jews.
+The book of Romans talks about the Gentiles being “grafted” into the family of Israel.
 All of this is not my point, but me trying to lead up to my point.
 When I read prophecy about the Messiah, I oftentimes find myself looking at the prophecies and thinking to myself can I see Jesus as the Messiah from the perspective of the Jews of that day.
 The more and more I read of Old Testament scripture and prophecy, the more and more I see Christ and wonder how it is that they missed Him.
 I think that the reason they (the Jews) missed it is spelled out later in this chapter.
 Let me show you what I found in a Jewish commentary on the book of Isaiah.
 This is an excerpt taken from the website chabad.org which has the Complete Jewish Bible with Rashi commentary.

 1. Behold My servant, I will support him, My chosen one, whom My soul desires; I have placed My spirit upon him, he shall promulgate justice to the nations.